Roger Welles

 Roger Welles (1862–1932) was a U. S. naval officer, the first commander of USS Oklahoma and appointed the first "Navy Mayor" of San Diego.

 Welles gave 33 years service to the navy in a variety of placements, eventually being promoted to Rear-Admiral.
-As an ensign he was engaged in surveys in Alaska, where he made a study of native peoples culture and language in his spare time.
-He served two years in the post of Special Counsel to the World's Columbian Exposition in Chicago, and was awarded by its board for research on Orinoco River Indians.

-A former commander of the Naval Training Center in Newport, his command of the Oklahoma was a short period of time mainly involving the command as a training ship.
-This was because the oil-fired boilers that she used were not able to be fueled in England, as German U-boats had drained their supply.
+As an ensign, he was engaged in surveys in Alaska, where he made a study of native people's culture and language in his spare time.
+He served two years in the post of Special Counsel to the World's Columbian Exposition in Chicago, and was awarded by its Board for research on Orinoco River Indians.
+As a former commander of the Naval Training Center in Newport, his command of the Oklahoma was a short period of time, mainly involving the command as a training ship.
+This was because the oil-fired boilers that he used were not able to be fuelled in England, as German U-boats had drained their supply.
 After he gave command over to Rear Admiral Spencer K. Wood, he was appointed Director of the Office of Naval Intelligence (April 1917 – January 1919).

 He then became Commandant of the 11th Naval District, during which period he took the final measures to establish the San Diego Naval Base.